ttntm/ttntm/src/pages/uses.md

 Plain text files are what I'm currently using for notes, and Proton takes care of my calendar and emails.
 When I need to edit pixels, I'm using GIMP, or Photopea, and when I have to work with vectors, I'm using Figma, or Inkscape.
 I use {% ext "QiReader", "https://www.qireader.com" %} for RSS feeds, {% ext "Raindrop.io", "https://raindrop.io" %} is my read-it-later solution, and I publish the most recent items added to my reading list [on this website](/reading).

-Finally, there's a bunch of smaller yet extremely convenient tools that I use almost every day: Proton Pass for password management, {% ext "aitrack.work", "https://aitrack.work" %} for time tracking, Proton VPN when I need a VPN and of course {% ext "TKB", "https://kb.ttntm.me" %}, my personal knowledge base.
+Finally, there's a bunch extremely convenient tools that I use almost every day: Proton Pass for password management, {% ext "aitrack.work", "https://aitrack.work" %} for time tracking, Proton VPN when I need a VPN and of course TKB, my personal knowledge base in {% ext "Obsidian", "https://obsidian.md" %}.

 ### Weight Lifting